Introduction to Chalgrove Local History Group

 In the summer we arrange 2 trips to places of local historic interest, quite often one of these will be somewhere not normally open to the public.

 A sub-group arrange an annual trip that normally lasts 5 days.
-Previous trips have included visits to Waterloo, Belguim; North Wales; Norfolk; North Yorkshire; Northumberland.
+Previous trips have included visits to Waterloo, Belguim; North Wales; Norfolk; orth Yorkshire; Northumberland and Liverpool.

 |Hon Secretary||Gill Lester|